guardian/dotcom-rendering/README.md

 $ make dev
 ```

 `make dev` will start the development server on port 3030: [http://localhost:3030](http://localhost:3030).

+The project uses [Yarn Workspaces](https://yarnpkg.com/en/docs/workspaces) and the code can be found in the `packages/` folder.

 ### Detailed Setup

 If you're new to JavaScript projects, if you're trying to integrate with other applications or if you prefer to take things slow, we also have a more [detailed setup guide](docs/contributing/detailed-setup-guide.md).

-### Note on rebasing vs merging
-The dotcom-rendering github account is set up to merge PRs into master instead of rebase.
-Merge commits are useful to quickly revert things when there is a major incident - whereas with rebase you might have to revert a whole load of commits.

-However, if you are working on a feature branch and plan to make a PR, it's still recommended to rebase on `master` to avoid extranous merge commits in branches.

 ### Feedback